GarrettJudd/Azure-UK-NHS/Data Analytics/Azure Security and Compliance Blueprint - UK NHS Data Analytics Overview.md

 **Azure Monitor**:
 [Azure Monitor](https://docs.microsoft.com/azure/monitoring-and-diagnostics/) helps users track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in their Azure resources.

-**Application Insights**:
-[Application Insights](https://docs.microsoft.com/azure/application-insights/) is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
-Use it to monitor live web application.
-It detects performance anomalies and includes powerful analytics tools to help diagnose issues and to understand what users actually do with the app.
-It's designed to help users continuously improve performance and usability.

 ## Threat model

 The data flow diagram for this reference architecture is available for [download](https://aka.ms/UKNHSdadfd) or can be found below.
 This model can help customers understand the points of potential risk in the system infrastructure when making modifications.